anatawa12/AvatarOptimizer/.docs/content/docs/reference/merge-skinned-mesh/index.md

 If this checkbox is checked and the GameObject SkinnedMeshRenderer belongs to does not have any other components than SkinnedMeshRenderer, the GameObject will be removed from Hierarchy.

+### Skip Initially Disabled Renderers

+If this checkbox is checked, SkinnedMeshRenderer and MeshRenderer will not be merged if they are disabled on the build time.

 ### Merge Materials

 If MergeSkinnedMesh component found some Materials used in multiple renderers, the Materials will be listed here.